arbitration

 parenting coordination

 Once the parenting coordination agreement has been signed, either party can contact the parenting coordinator when a problem about parenting comes up.
-The parenting coordinator will then gather information about the nature of the problem by speaking to each parent, and possibly also to the children and to other people who might have information relevant to the problem like teachers, doctors, counsellors or social workers.
 The parenting coordinator will try to help the parents reach an agreement resolving the problem, using a process that’s a lot like mediation.
 However, if the problem is urgent or the parties can’t get to a settlement, the parenting coordinator will make a decision resolving the problem for them, using a process that’s a lot like arbitration.

 Parenting coordinators are usually hired for fixed terms of between 6 and 24 months.
 They may be reappointed for further terms, if the parents and the parenting coordinator agree.